MeltyPlayer/GenerateReadOnly/README.md

 ### Inheritance

-If a type with a read only interface inherits from another class with a read only interface, the read only interface will also automatically set up the same inheritance:
+If a type with a read only interface inherits from another class with a read only interface, the read only interfaces will also have the same inheritance:

 **User code:**
 ```cs